 - Small papers in 3-ring binders are corralled and safe with clear page protectors.

 These are one of the hardest working organizational supplies in my home office!

 Not only are these organizer caddies aesthetically pleasing, they’re great for storing writing utensils, small office supplies, notepads, rulers, and so much more!

 I currently use this mint caddy to hold all of my bullet journal supplies.
 I store it on my shelf and just move it to my desk or my kitchen table when I’m ready to do a little bujoing.

 To learn more about bullet journaling and why I love this versatile planning tool, check out this post: 9 Things I Learned in My First Year of Bullet Journaling.

 Plastic Divided Compartment Bins

-I have at least 8 of these versatile plastic divided compartment bins in use in my office and home right now, and at less than $9, they’re so affordable!
+I have at least 8 of these versatile plastic divided compartment bins in use in my office and home right now, and they’re so affordable!

 I use my Brother P-Touch Labelmaker so much that it’s a running joke in our house.
 Every time I get it out my husband or kids say something like, “Oh, you’re going to label something?
 That’s new!” 😉